 The Local Food Region

 Where does your food come from?
 At the Mount Pleasant Farmers’ Market, we forage in a defined Region: the Mid-Atlantic states of Virginia, Maryland, Delaware, Pennsylvania, West Virginia, and the District of Columbia.
+Basically the Chesapeake Bay watershed.
 The Region is your local food pantry.
 We also call it the foodshed.
 Your foodshed includes pasture, hedge-row, forest, stream, river, bay, sea, and sky.
 We make one major exception to this rule: grains in baked goods may be purchased from outside the Region.
 But we’re keen to find farmers and bakers to bring regional wheat, corn meal, popcorn, or any other grains to market.

 Who Sells at the Market

 Farmers sell their own beef, lamb, pork, poultry, eggs, produce, herbs, and flowers.
 Some make sausage, quiche, cheese, and apple pies, too.